FedML-AI/FedML/doc/en/benchmark/examples.md

 ## Federated Graph Neural Networks (FedGraphNN)

+For FedGraphNN, we require the latest version of PyG.

 ### Graph-Level Federated Graph Neural Networks

 - [Federated Molecular Property Prediction with Moleculenet Datasets](./fedgraphnn/moleculenet.md): an example to illustrate how to run horizontal federated learning in data silos (hospitals, banks, etc.)ß